Natore District: History

-During the Bangladesh Liberation War in 1971, a battle was fought between the Pakistani army and the freedom fighters of Mukti Bahini on March 29.
+During the Bangladesh War in 1971, a battle was fought between the Pakistan army and the militants of Mukti Bahini on 29 March.
 About 40 members of the Pakistani army including Major Aslam and Captain Ishaq were killed.
-On 5 May 1971 Pakistani Army killed 42 employees of North Bengal Sugar Mills (Lalpur) including the general manager of the mill, Lieutenant Anwarul Azim.
+On 5 May 1971, Pakistani Army killed 42 employees of North Bengal Sugar Mills (Lalpur) including the general manager of the mill, Lieutenant Anwarul Azim.
 They were killed near a pond in the mill campus.
 The pond is now known as Shaheed Sagar, and there is a memorial beside the pond.

 Geography

 Most parts of Natore district are plain land.
 Chalan Beel, the largest beel in Bangladesh, is a part of the district.

 Natore District is 1900.05 km2.
 It is bordered by Naogaon and Bogra districts to the north, Pabna and Kushtia districts to the south, Pabna and Sirajganj districts to the east, and Rajshahi district to the west.
 The road distance from Natore to Dhaka is 220 kilometres.
 Lalpur is the lowest Average annual rainfall area of Bangladesh.